 Historical Context and Evolution

-Squash has a rich history dating back to the early 19th century.
+Squash dates back to the early 19th century.
 Originating in the prestigious schools of England, it evolved from the game of racquets.
 Squash quickly spread across the British Empire and beyond, becoming a staple in fitness clubs and academic institutions.
 The game is characterized by its indoor court, four walls, and a small, rubber ball.
 Its development over the years has seen the refinement of techniques and equipment, contributing to its status as a professional sport with a significant following worldwide.

 Padel, on the other hand, is a relatively young sport.
 It was invented in Mexico in 1969 by Enrique Corcuera.
 Initially a leisure activity, padel has grown rapidly, particularly in Spain and Latin America.
 Played on an enclosed court roughly half the size of a tennis court, padel uses a solid, perforated paddle and a depressurized tennis ball.
 The sport's rise in popularity can be attributed to its accessibility, social nature, and dynamic gameplay, making it a favorite among diverse age groups and skill levels.